-The VZero is great second printer – fast, reliable and energy efficient.
+The VZero is a great second printer – fast, reliable, and energy efficient.
 It handles all small parts up to 12x12x12 cm.
 If you enclose it, it excels in printing ABS and PolyMax PC.

-The assembly is time consuming (took me about 3 days).
-It requires fine tuning of the belts, in order to achieve equal belt tension.
-Once setup though, it delivers constant printing quality.
-In the time of writing I was using it daily for 2 months without changing anything from the initial setup.
+The assembly is time-consuming (took me about 3 days).
+It requires fine-tuning the belts, in order to achieve equal belt tension.
+Once set up though, it delivers constant printing quality.
+At the time of writing, I was using it daily for 2 months without changing anything from the initial setup.